• Aug 12, 2025

 • Distance: The distance to travel to the Omkareshwar temple from Delhi is somewhere around 850 to 950 km

-• Travel Time: Covering the distance of the Omkareshwar temple route from Delhi will take around 14 to 20 hours of driving time, excluding the breaks.
+• Travel Time: The Omkareshwar temple route from Delhi will take around 14 to 20 hours of driving time, excluding breaks.

-• Overnight stops: Jaipur or Kota can be good options for an overnight stay.
+• Overnight stops: Jaipur or Kota can be good options.

 See also: How to Travel to Kashi Vishwanath Temple from Delhi